arsitektur-jaringan-komputer/Modul-Sisop/Modul4/README-EN.md

 - **Bochs**: Bochs is an x86 emulator used to run the created operating system.
 Bochs can be run on various operating systems, such as Windows, MacOS, and Linux.

-  Bochs can be downloaded on the [official bochs website](https://bochs.sourceforge.io/) or on the [following] github release(https://github.com/bochs-emu/Bochs/releases/tag/REL_2_8_FINAL).
+  Bochs can be downloaded on the [official bochs website](https://bochs.sourceforge.io/) or on the [following](https://github.com/bochs-emu/Bochs/releases/tag/REL_2_8_FINAL) github release.
 Adjust to the operating system you are using. **It is highly recommended to download the latest version of bochs through the website, not using apt.**

 - **NASM**: NASM is an assembler used to convert assembly code into binary code.
 NASM can be downloaded at [official NASM website](https://www.nasm.us/) or can use the following command.